a bee and an ant on a flower

 Do bees eat ants?

-Last updated on April 3rd, 2023 at 02:22 pm
+Last updated on September 1st, 2023 at 11:05 am

 No, most bees have a plant-based diet rich in pollen and nectar.
-Some species of stingless bees have been observed feeding on the flesh of dead animals but their diet does not extend to living insects like ants.
+Some species of stingless bees have been observed feeding on the flesh of dead animals, but their diet does not extend to living insects like ants.

 Any deceased bees will also be on the menu, being split apart and carried back to the nest for food at a later stage.